Alien Arena

-Alien Arena (initially CodeRED: Alien Arena) is a free, stand-alone first-person shooter computer game.
+Alien Arena (initially CodeRED: Alien Arena) is an open-source, stand-alone first-person shooter video game.
 Begun by COR Entertainment in 2004, the game combines a 1950s-era sci-fi atmosphere with gameplay similar to the Quake, Doom, and Unreal Tournament series.
 Alien Arena focuses mainly on online multiplayer action, although it does contain single-player matches against bots.

 Alien Arena has been released for Microsoft Windows, OS X, Linux, and FreeBSD.
 While the game's content is proprietary freeware, prohibiting commercial re-sale, the CRX engine is open source.
-In 2013 the assets license was loosened somewhat, which allowed the game package to be included in certain Linux distributions, such as Fedora.
+In 2013 the assets license was loosened somewhat, which allowed the game package to be included in certain Linux distributions, such as Fedora, Debian and Ubuntu.

+Since July 2023, Alien Arena is available on the Linux App Store Flathub.
+Since August 2023, Alien Arena is also available for free on the indie games website itch.io.

 Gameplay

 The game features an internal server browser for finding other players online, and the external Galaxy program performs the same function without having to launch the game, akin to The All-Seeing Eye.
 It also serves as an IRC client for chat between players.
 The game uses modified Quake II physics.
 Most Quake II trickjumps, such as strafejumping, will work in Alien Arena.
-However, dodging, which isn't found in Quake II, has also been added to the game.
+However, dodging, which is not present in Quake II, has also been added to the game.